Association Budgets: Mapping Out Your Strategic Plan

-It is important that everyone has the same long-term vision for your community.
-A strategic plan pushes the board to establish a clear set of goals and objectives for the association and assists board members in determining how to spend their time and when and where to allocate money.
-But the benefits don’t end there.
-Strategic plans also:
+It is important that everyone has the same long-term vision for the community.
+A strategic plan pushes the board to establish a clear set of goals and objectives for the association and assists the board in determining how to spend their time and when and where to allocate money.
+But the benefits don’t stop there, strategic plans also:

 - Force the board to look beyond the next 12 months

 - Drive more consistent action from the board

 - Allow for proactively scheduling projects to take advantage of pricing opportunities and optimal timing

 - Identify ways to allocate resources – such as volunteers or committees

 - Forge a strong partnership and understanding between the board and management team